This article originally appeared on VICE AU.

 We don’t know which clandestine laboratory first started pressing pills with the Mitsubishi logo, or where, but there are many theories about how the first batches got to Australia.
 One popular example was that Carl Williams was the first large-scale importer, before he began pressing inferior copies to cash in on their cult status.
 But one former raver told us that they were around as early as 1993, before their quality began slipping around 1996, which is a timeline that predates the bulk of Carl’s criminal career.
 Another theory suggests that Tony Mokbel had masterminded the lot in Australia, and it was him who’d exported them to the world—but again, it’s impossible to know.

-According to Reynolds, it was the Mitsubishis’ reliably clean high that made them a hit, “after a long, long period in which pills were adulterated with all kinds of crap.”
+According to Simon, it was the Mitsubishis’ reliably clean high that made them a hit, “after a long, long period in which pills were adulterated with all kinds of crap.”

 The print became seen as form of quality assurance at a time when reagent testing kits were hard to come by.
 In fact, a pill’s individual design was the only way users could “know” what they were buying.
 And as a two-year study found, customers everywhere use pill designs as a quality assurance indicator.

 In September 2004, two men entered the emergency department at Sydney’s St. Vincent’s Hospital.
-One of them was extremely unwell with a temperature oscillating between 40 [104 degrees Fahrenheit] and 41 [105.8 degrees Fahrenheit] degrees Celsius.
+One of them was extremely unwell with a temperature oscillating between 40 and 41 degrees Celsius.
 When questioned by the emergency staff, the two men admitted to having taken “red ecstasy-type pills, stamped with the three-triangled Mitsubishi symbol.”
 According to an article in the Sydney Morning Herald quoting Gordian Fulde, who was then the Director of Emergency Medicine, the symptoms suggested the pills had contained para-methoxyamphetamine (PMA)—a stimulant similar to MDMA but typically more toxic at lower doses.

 This is where it gets interesting.
-A couple of days later, an email from an unknown source went viral within Sydney’s LGBTQ community.
-It claimed that a mass spectrometry test from the hospital had revealed that red mitsubishis were ten times stronger than most other pills while also implying that one of the men had died.
+A couple of days later, an email from an unknown source went viral within Sydney’s LGBTIQ community.
+It claimed that a mass spectrometry test from the hospital had revealed that red mitsubishis were 10 times stronger than most other pills while also implying that one of the men had died.

 A week after the men were admitted to hospital, the renowned, and now closed, queer party Sleaze Ball was anticipating about 14,000 attendees.
 Fearing the safety of thousands of people, the Aids Council of New South Wales (ACON) released a statement that warned about red mitsubishi pills and their potential adulteration with PMA.

-Toward the end of our interview, David mentioned that when he’d worked at the Lyell McEwin Hospital in North Adelaide in South Australia, a red mitsubishi there had tested positively for the stimulant and dietary supplement Methylhexanamine.
+Towards the end of our interview, David mentioned that when he’d worked at the Lyell McEwin Hospital in North Adelaide a red mitsubishi there had tested positively for the stimulant and dietary supplement Methylhexanamine.
 “So the red mitsubishis were doing the rounds at the time,” he said, “but there was no consistency in content.”

-Ecstasy can be made by anyone with access to a pill press, and that includes both color and print.
-What that means is that a certain color/print combination doesn’t indicate origin.
-In fact, if a print is popular, drug cooks everywhere create knock-offs to capitalize on the presumed sense of “safety.”
+Ecstasy can be made by anyone with access to a pill press, and that includes both colour and print.
+What that means is that a certain colour/print combination doesn’t indicate origin.
+In fact, if a print is popular, drug cooks everywhere create knock-offs to capitalise on the presumed sense of “safety.”
 But until festival goers, as well as members of the general public, can access legal drug testing, the constituents of any particular drug can’t be known.

 The other common interpretation of illicit drugs like ecstasy is that there are “good batches” and “bad batches”—but again this is a fallacy.
 And moral-panic warnings like in the case of red mitsubishi, or the recent “Orange Pill” scare, perpetuate this misleading duality.